Artado-Project/artadosearch/README.md

 # Artado Search Beta 1.2 Version

-Lastest version of Artado Search(www.artadosearch.com) Source Code
+Artado Search Beta Version 1.2 Source Code

 What can I do with this?
 - You can develop the repo